top of page

 LEARN MORE ABOUT HER PLANS

 I envision Emeryville as a place for families and community members to live and thrive.
-I am very aware of issues that are facing working families, and offer a perspective from communities and demographics that aren’t currently represented on the City Council.
+I am very aware of issues that are facing working families and offer a perspective from communities and demographics that have not been historically represented on the City Council.

-Affordable housing and homelessness is one of the most important issues facing all of our communities and an issue that I will prioritize.
+Access to housing and addressing homelessness is one of the most important issues facing all of our communities and an issue that I will continue to prioritize.

 RSVP